Local travel for Australians on haemodialysis

 Preparing to travel while on home dialysis does require some planning on your own and in collaboration with your dialysis healthcare team.
-Luckily, there are a number of options available to help you stay on top of your treatment.
-If you are on home haemodialysis or get dialysis in-centre, consider these treatments while travelling:
+If you are on home haemodialysis, the best way to travel is to book an in-centre dialysis chair.
+See below to learn how to book:

 - Booking an in-centre dialysis chair – this is the most feasible way to travel on haemodialysis, see the dropdown below on in-centre dialysis to learn more.